wesleyboar/wesleyb-sample-schoology/api/README.md

-# Schoology Autofill Project - API
+# Schoology Autofill - Server Web API

 This is all the code for the API service logic.